Creativity resides inside us all. We just have to find it.

-One of the best things I have done for myself is allow myself to explore my creative nature.
-I have dabbled in drawing and design, crochet and now sewing.
-I love the meditative and often revealing nature of creativity.
-Creative pursuits are a great kind of mindfulness practice, and helpful remedy for anyone suffering with anxiety and/or depression.
+My greatest gift was giving myself permission to explore my creativity.
+I've tried in drawing, print making, crochet and sewing.
+I love the meditative and revealing nature of creativity.
+Creative pursuits can be a soothing remedy for anyone suffering from anxiety and/or depression.

 Creativity has positive side effects.
 For example, I use my sewing skills to help the environment by making reusable shopping bags and quilts for sick children, using bright colours and designs to bring joy to the recipient.

 The creative act of writing and journaling is also healing because it can unlock hidden beliefs and becomes a great record of our journey and progress.

 Creativity isn't just about paints and pencils.
 It's expressed in a beautiful meal, creating a garden, or repainting an old pot and growing flowers.
 It can be as simple or complex as you like.

 For perfectionists, pursuing their creative passions, in spite of the critics, is one way to achieve freedom from old, negative thoughts and to start living an authentic life.